bradley-mubenga/mar-tech/prevent_duplicate_conversions/Prevent duplicate conversions.md

 - Choose either to Add to the workspace.
 - Follow the prompts to complete the import.

-## 1. Verify and Update the Custom HTML Tag and Variables
+## 1. Verify the Custom HTML Tag and Variables
 - Tag Name: Set Transaction ID
 - Tag Type: Custom HTML
 - Tag Content: